nathanfaucett/js-rel/README.md

 rel
 =======

-relational algebra for the browser and node.js
+rel for the browser and node.js